-- All staff involved in the treasury management function will have designated absence cover (see Policy) - All local programmes and systems will be backed up on a daily basis and also printed weekly records are maintained. - Bank balances can be manually obtained from the bank in the event of a Bankline Systems failure.
+- All staff involved in the treasury management function will have designated absence cover (see Policy). - All local programmes and systems will be backed up on a daily basis and also printed weekly records are maintained. - Bank balances can be manually obtained from the bank in the event of a Bankline Systems failure. - Evidence of any error or discrepancy will be notified to the PFCC/Fire Chief Finance Officer and the Constabulary Chief Finance Officer as soon as identified.